IanSeet/RML_anim/README.md

 nandSwitch1100 - The NAND gate linked to a pair of switches initialised to the state '11' and driven to the states '00'.
 The trajectory depicts the process described in section Vb.

 phaseChain2, phaseChain3, phaseChain4 - The phase-chained system consisting of 2, 3 and 4 NAND gates respectively.
-The trajectory depicts the process described in secion VIb.
+The trajectory depicts the process described in section VIb.

-hadder0111
+hadder0111 - The half adder initialised to the state '01' and driven to the state '11'.
+The trajectory depicts the process described in section VIc.

+hadderBoost0111 - The half adder with boosted inverter and drivers initialised to the state '01' and driven to the state '11'.
+The trajectory depicts the process described in section VIc.